aws-amplify/docs/cli-toolchain/graphql.md

 **Flow 5: Introspection Schema outside of an initialized project**

 If you would like to generate statements and types without initializing an amplify project, you can do so by providing your introspection schema named `schema.json` in your project directory and adding codegen from the same directory.
+To download your introspection schema from an AppSync api, in the AppSync console go to the schema editor and under "Export schema" choose `schema.json`.

 ```bash
 $amplify add codegen
 ```

-Once codegen has been added, you can update your introspection schema and generate statements and types again without re-entering your project information.
+Once codegen has been added you can update your introspection schema, then generate statements and types again without re-entering your project information.

 ```bash
 $amplify codegen